 Delaware is a member of the Interstate Wildlife Violator Compact (IWVC), an agreement that recognizes suspension of hunting, fishing, and trapping licenses in member states.
 This means that illegal activities in one state can affect a person’s hunting or fishing privileges in all participating states.

 The Operation Game Theft Fund was established by the Delaware General Assembly to assist in the apprehension and conviction of game law violators.
 Rewards of up to $1,000 are available for information leading to the arrest and conviction of violators.

 DNREC’s Fish and Wildlife Natural Resources Police officers protect wildlife and fisheries resources, promote boating education and safety, promote hunting and fishing, respond to boating emergencies and are a partner in Delaware’s Homeland Security maritime mission.
-The Natural Resources Police oversee boating safety education in Delaware and offer free annual Natural Resources Police Youth Academies
+The Natural Resources Police oversee boating safety education in Delaware and take part in the annual Natural Resources

 The Department of Natural Resources and Environmental Control has three Natural Resources Police units that work with the public to ensure safety, investigate environmental crimes, and make sure that Delawareans and visitors to the state can enjoy Delaware’s natural resources.
 They are the Environmental Crimes Unit, the Fish and Wildlife

 This page contains an embedded SurveyMonkey survey from the Fish and Wildlife Natural Resources Police.
 The survey may not be visible to screen readers.
 To give your feedback, please feel free to contact the Natural Resources Police at